flycheck/flycheck/doc/guide/releases/flycheck-0.15.rst

 Furthermore, the error list highlights the errors at point and at the current line.
-If you move the point to an error location, the error list automatically scrolls to the corresponding error, and highlights it with the new :face:`flycheck-error-list-highlight-at-point` face.
+If you move the point to an error location, the error list automatically scrolls to the corresponding error, and highlights it with the new `flycheck-error-list-highlight-at-point` face.
 Additionally, it highlights all other errors at the current line with the new :face:`flycheck-error-list-highlight` face.

 C/C++ support